 If there is a definite flaw to be found, besides Sahaal’s jaunt in the Warp, in this it’s that the book reserves far too much of its payoff for the last chapters.
 While this might sound strange, aside from the character insight much of the book up to Part Four feels like it’s spinning its wheels.
 It just keeps hammering in the same plot points, using the same cardboard side-characters, and focusing upon them for far longer than you’d want it to without any real indication of progression.
 Any developments never seem to bring the character’s closer to their goals and it’s only in the last few hundred pages that they actually do start to make serious progress and the reader gets answers.
 This also leads to Sahaal only having a brief exchange with the members of his legion which have seen the last ten thousand years, most of which is isolated to one character.
 It lacks much of the impact for the payoff you’d want despite the revelations it gives and final stages of Sahaal’s development.

-If you are looking for a novel which explores varied characters, many aspects of faith and obedience but willing to stomach its failings with pace and secondary characters, definitely look this one up.
+If you are looking for a novel which explore characters, many aspects of faith and obedience but willing to stomach its failings with pace and secondary characters, definitely look this one up.
 In spite of its flaws it’s a very good entry into the Night Lords books and was responsible for popularising many now well-known concepts such as Konrad Curze’s split personality and the role of the legion in the Crusade.
 Just be ready to get infuriated every few pages though.